balena-io/docs/pages/gettingStarted-BBB.md

 __NOTE:__ Wifi on the Beaglebone has not been thoroughly tested, and for the time being it is recommended to use an ethernet connection.

-While the zip file downloads ensure your SD card is formatted in [FAT32][fat32] ([WikiHow][wikihow] has [instructions][wikihow_format] on how to do this).
+While the file downloads, ensure your SD card is formatted in [FAT32][fat32] ([WikiHow][wikihow] has [instructions][wikihow_format] on how to do this).

-Once the download is finished you should have a zip file with a name like `resin-myApp-0.1.0-0.0.4.img.zip` where myApp is the name you gave your application on the dashboard.
-Now extract the zip file to your Downloads folder.
+Once the download is finished you should have a `.img` file with a name like `resin-myApp-0.1.0-0.0.4.img` where myApp is the name you gave your application on the dashboard.

-Now we have to burn the SD card on to the SD card.
+Now we have to burn the downloaded image on to the SD card.
 There are a couple of ways to do this, depending on your host computer operating system.
 We have listed a few below.

 ## Burning the OS image onto the SD